PowerShell/DscResource.Tests/README.md

   define the order and the container information using the same decoration.
   It is also natural to have the decoration in the test files since those are the scripts that are actually run in order.
-* BREAKING CHANGE: The parameter `RunInDocker` is removed in helper function `Invoke-AppveyorTestScriptTask`.
+- BREAKING CHANGE: The parameter `RunInDocker` is removed in helper function `Invoke-AppveyorTestScriptTask`.
 Using parameter `RunTestInOrder` will now handle running tests in a container, but only if at least on test is decorated using `[Microsoft.DscResourceKit.IntegrationTest()]` or `[Microsoft.DscResourceKit.UnitTest()]`, together with the correct named arguments.
-* Added support for the default shared module to run unit test and integration test in a container by decorating each test file with either `[Microsoft.DscResourceKit.IntegrationTest()]` or `[Microsoft.DscResourceKit.UnitTest()]`.
+- Added support for the default shared module to run unit test and integration test in a container by decorating each test file with either `[Microsoft.DscResourceKit.IntegrationTest()]` or `[Microsoft.DscResourceKit.UnitTest()]`.
-* DcsResource.Container
+- DcsResource.Container
-  * Now has support for verifying if image, with or without a tag, exists locally or needs to be pulled from Docker Hub.
+  - Now has support for verifying if image, with or without a tag, exists locally or needs to be pulled from Docker Hub.
-  * Now shows the correct localized message when downloading an image.
+  - Now shows the correct localized message when downloading an image.
-  * If 'latest' tag is used on the image name, 'docker pull' will be called to make sure the local revision of 'latest' is actually the latest revision on Docker Hub.
+  - If 'latest' tag is used on the image name, 'docker pull' will be called to make sure the local revision of 'latest' is actually the latest revision on Docker Hub.
 If it isn't, then the latest image will be pulled from Docker Hub.
-* Updated AppVeyor.Tests
+- Updated AppVeyor.Tests
-  * Mock for Resolve-CoverageInfo was removed since it was not used.
+  - Mock for Resolve-CoverageInfo was removed since it was not used.
-  * Moved importing of DscResource.CodeCoverage module to top of AppVeyor.psm1 for easier mocking.
+  - Moved importing of DscResource.CodeCoverage module to top of AppVeyor.psm1 for easier mocking.
-* Codecov is once again uploaded for "Harness"-model resource modules ([issue #229](https://github.com/PowerShell/DscResource.Tests/issues/229)).
+- Codecov is once again uploaded for "Harness"-model resource modules ([issue #229](https://github.com/PowerShell/DscResource.Tests/issues/229)).
-* Changed Example common test
+- Changed Example common test
-  * Added support for examples to have mandatory parameters.
+  - Added support for examples to have mandatory parameters.
-  * Added support for all credential parameters, regardless of parameter name.
+  - Added support for all credential parameters, regardless of parameter name.
-  * Added support to use the same name both for filename and configuration name.
+  - Added support to use the same name both for filename and configuration name.
     Supporting filenames starting with or without a numeric value and a dash, e.g '99-MyExample.ps1', or 'MyExample.ps'.
 Any filename starting with a numeric value followed by a dash will be removed.
 This is to support configurations to be able to compile in Azure Automation, but still support auto-documentation.
-* Add support for publishing examples configurations to PowerShell Gallery if opt-in ([issue #234](https://github.com/PowerShell/DscResource.Tests/issues/234)).
+- Add support for publishing examples configurations to PowerShell Gallery if opt-in ([issue #234](https://github.com/PowerShell/DscResource.Tests/issues/234)).
-* Added new opt-in common test 'Common Tests - Validate Example Files To Be Published'.
+- Added new opt-in common test 'Common Tests - Validate Example Files To Be Published'.
   This common test verifies that the examples those name ending with '*Config' passes testing of script meta data, and that there are no duplicate GUID's in the script meta data (within the examples in the repository).
-* Fix bug in `Invoke-AppveyorAfterTestTask` to prevent Wiki generation function from getting documentation files from variable `$MainModulePath` defined in AppVeyor.yml ([issue #245](https://github.com/PowerShell/DscResource.Tests/issues/245)).
+- Fix bug in `Invoke-AppveyorAfterTestTask` to prevent Wiki generation function from getting documentation files from variable `$MainModulePath` defined in AppVeyor.yml ([issue #245](https://github.com/PowerShell/DscResource.Tests/issues/245)).
-* Added support for example and integration test configurations compilation using a certificate, so that there are no more need for PSDscAllowPlainTextPassword in configurations ([issue #240](https://github.com/PowerShell/DscResource.Tests/issues/240)).
+- Added support for example and integration test configurations compilation using a certificate, so that there are no more need for PSDscAllowPlainTextPassword in configurations ([issue #240](https://github.com/PowerShell/DscResource.Tests/issues/240)).
-* Refactored `WikiPages.psm1` to meet guidelines and improve testability.
+- Refactored `WikiPages.psm1` to meet guidelines and improve testability.
-* Added unit test coverage for `WikiPages.psm1`.
+- Added unit test coverage for `WikiPages.psm1`.
-* Added support to Wiki generation for Example files that are formatted in the way required by the automatic example publishing code ([issue #247](https://github.com/PowerShell/DscResource.Tests/issues/247)).
+- Added support to Wiki generation for Example files that are formatted in the way required by the automatic example publishing code ([issue #247](https://github.com/PowerShell/DscResource.Tests/issues/247)).
-* Added `.gitattributes` to force EOL to be CRLF to make testing more consistent in unit tests.
+- Added `.gitattributes` to force EOL to be CRLF to make testing more consistent in unit tests.
-* Make sure the latest PowerShellGet is installed on the AppVeyor Build Worker ([issue #252](https://github.com/PowerShell/DscResource.Tests/issues/252)).
+- Make sure the latest PowerShellGet is installed on the AppVeyor Build Worker ([issue #252](https://github.com/PowerShell/DscResource.Tests/issues/252)).
-* Update the example pusblishing example to not use `.EXTERNALMODULEDEPENDENCIES` (only #Requires is needed). `.EXTERNALMODULEDEPENDENCIES` is used for external dependencies (outside of PowerShell Gallery).
+- Update the example pusblishing example to not use `.EXTERNALMODULEDEPENDENCIES` (only #Requires is needed). `.EXTERNALMODULEDEPENDENCIES` is used for external dependencies (outside of PowerShell Gallery).
-* Example publishing can now use a filename without number prefix ([issue #254](https://github.com/PowerShell/DscResource.Tests/issues/254)).
+- Example publishing can now use a filename without number prefix ([issue #254](https://github.com/PowerShell/DscResource.Tests/issues/254)).
-* Update `New-DscSelfSignedCertificate` to set environment variables even if certificate already exists.
+- Update `New-DscSelfSignedCertificate` to set environment variables even if certificate already exists.
-* Change `Invoke-AppveyorTestScriptTask` to also create a self-signed certificate using `New-DscSelfSignedCertificate` so that the certificate environment variables are still assigned if the test machine reboots after calling `Invoke-AppveyorInstallTask` ([issue #255](https://github.com/PowerShell/DscResource.Tests/issues/255)).
+- Change `Invoke-AppveyorTestScriptTask` to also create a self-signed certificate using `New-DscSelfSignedCertificate` so that the certificate environment variables are still assigned if the test machine reboots after calling `Invoke-AppveyorInstallTask` ([issue #255](https://github.com/PowerShell/DscResource.Tests/issues/255)).
-* Change `New-DscSelfSignedCertificate` to write information about certificate creation or usage so that `Invoke-AppveyorInstallTask` and `Invoke-AppveyorTestScriptTask` does not have to ([issue #259](https://github.com/PowerShell/DscResource.Tests/issues/259)).
+- Change `New-DscSelfSignedCertificate` to write information about certificate creation or usage so that `Invoke-AppveyorInstallTask` and `Invoke-AppveyorTestScriptTask` does not have to ([issue #259](https://github.com/PowerShell/DscResource.Tests/issues/259)).
-* Remove option to use CustomTaskModulePath.
+- Remove option to use CustomTaskModulePath.
 It was not used, nor documented.
 To make the unit tests easier the option was removed ([issue #263](https://github.com/PowerShell/DscResource.Tests/issues/263)).
-* Improved the unit tests for the helper function `Invoke-AppveyorTestScriptTask`, adding more test coverage, especially for the container part.
+- Improved the unit tests for the helper function `Invoke-AppveyorTestScriptTask`, adding more test coverage, especially for the container part.
-* Moved the import of module DscResource.Container to the top of the module file AppVeyor.psm1 to simplify the unit tests.
+- Moved the import of module DscResource.Container to the top of the module file AppVeyor.psm1 to simplify the unit tests.
-* Rearranging the `Import-Module` and the comment-based help, in the module file AppVeyor.psm1, so that the comment-based help is at the top of the file.
+- Rearranging the `Import-Module` and the comment-based help, in the module file AppVeyor.psm1, so that the comment-based help is at the top of the file.
-* Fix informational message when publishing examples ([issue #261](https://github.com/PowerShell/DscResource.Tests/issues/261)).
+- Fix informational message when publishing examples ([issue #261](https://github.com/PowerShell/DscResource.Tests/issues/261)).
-* When cloning this repo and checking out the dev branch, the file DscResource.AnalyzerRules.Tests.ps1 was always unstaged.
+- When cloning this repo and checking out the dev branch, the file DscResource.AnalyzerRules.Tests.ps1 was always unstaged.
 This was probably due to the .gitattributes file that was introduced in a previous PR.
   EOL in DscResource.AnalyzerRules.Tests.ps1 is now fixed.
-* Adding regression tests for
+- Adding regression tests for
   [issue #70](https://github.com/PowerShell/DscResource.Tests/issues/70)).
-* Migrate Pester Test Syntax from v3 -> v4
+- Migrate Pester Test Syntax from v3 -> v4
   ([issue #199](https://github.com/PowerShell/DscResource.Tests/issues/199)).
-* Activate GitHub App Review Me.
+- Activate GitHub App Review Me.
-* Removed the default values of the parameter `ExcludeTag` in favor of using opt-in.
+- Removed the default values of the parameter `ExcludeTag` in favor of using opt-in.
 Default is that those tests are opt-out, and must be opt-in ([issue #274](https://github.com/PowerShell/DscResource.Tests/issues/274)).
-* Excluding tag 'Examples' when calling `Invoke-AppveyorTestScriptTask` since this repository will never have examples.
+- Excluding tag 'Examples' when calling `Invoke-AppveyorTestScriptTask` since this repository will never have examples.
+- Added Rule Name to PS Script Analyzer custom rules
+- Added PsScript Analyzer Rule Name to Write-Warning output in meta.tests

 ### 0.2.0.0

-* Fixed unicode and path bugs in tests
+- Fixed unicode and path bugs in tests

 ### 0.1.0.0

-* Initial release
+- Initial release